 Your product roadmap should be designed such that you can prioritize features easily and even crowdsource votes from your product team and customers to help you build features by demand.

-For instance, Buffer and Front has a public product roadmap where users can see which items are on the team’s agenda, create new cards, and vote on features that are under development to push them to the top of the queue.
+For instance, Buffer has a public product roadmap where users can see which items are on the team’s agenda, create new cards, and vote on features that are under development to push them to the top of the queue.

 Building a great product is just half the work done and you still need to do the legwork to acquire, engage, and retain your users.